CirroBio/Cirro-client/README.md

 ### Clearing saved login

-You can clear your saved login information by removing the `~/.cirro/token.dat` file from your system or by running `cirro-cli configure` and selecting **No** when it asks if you'd like to save your login information.
+You can clear your saved login information by removing the `~/.cirro/token.dat` file from your system or by running `cirro configure` and selecting **No** when it asks if you'd like to save your login information.